 Let’s get real here – at that time, there was nothing stunningly happy.
 Period.
 And it took me quite a while to find my happy.

 I am still a subscriber to her newsletter to this day because I love her amazing talent and huge heart.
-Even though I’m not an artist, her writings speak to my heart.
+Even though I’m not an artist, her writing and beautiful talent speak to my heart.
 Actually, aromatherapy is my art and creative outlet – I’m proud to say this is my calling and gift.
 As a trained aromatherapist, I can help you with so much including emotional healing.

 How To Turn a Bad Mood Into a Better Mood

 One of the things I like to do on my Facebook page (https://facebook.com/scentedbalance/) is to bring some joy into your life.
 Not everyone has perfectly sunny days and I want you to know that I’m sensitive to that.
 You know, most days are good (ah, yes life is good) but some days are perfectly shitty and I’m not going to pretend otherwise.

 And I’m also not going to pretend for a skinny minute that I have all the answers of how to turn a bad mood into a better mood.
 We all have our times, okay?